Julien-Arlandis/N2JConnector/README.md

-phpNemoServer/Nemo Readme
+N2JConnector Readme
 ===================

-Version 0.91a
+Version 0.1
-phpNemoServer is a set of PHP-scripts to manage JNTP Server.
+N2JConnector is a set of Perl-scripts to feed JNTP Server.
 http://news.nemoweb.net/

 Copyright